ZakariaZair1502/AutoML/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the  GNU GPLv3 License - see the LICENSE file for details.

 ## 📞 Contact

-For any questions or feedback, please reach out to [your-email@example.com](mailto:your-email@example.com).
+For any questions or feedback, please reach out to [zakaria.zair.48@edu.uiz.ac.ma](mailto:zakaria.zair.48@edu.uiz.ac.ma).

 ---

-Made with ❤️ by Your Team Name
+Made with ❤️ by Zakaria ZAIR